ListBox — Smart UI JavaScript API

 "move"

-<smart-list-box drop-action='copy'></smart-list-box>
+<smart-list-box drop-action="copy"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let dropAction = listbox.dropAction;
+const dropAction = el.dropAction;

 Specifies whether list items are editable.
 When this option is enabled, users can modify items in the list by either double-clicking on a non-disabled item or by selecting the item and pressing the F2 key.
 Disabled items remain uneditable regardless of this setting.